 See my other pictures of Silver City, including pictures from winter and fall.

-Silver City was a trading post & roadhouse and included North West Mounted Police barracks in the early 1900s.
+Silver City was a trading post & roadhouse that included North West Mounted Police barracks in the early 1900s.
 When I was a kid we often stopped to look at the ruins on our way home from Whitehorse.
-For some reason, this historic community captures my imagination each time I am there.
+This historical community captures my imagination each time I am there now.

 Cabin at Silver City